-In a whole school distance learning model, the additional support and interventions that have been planned for the child, to support personalised targets, will continue via remote learning.
-For children moving to distance learning on a short term bases, additional support and interventions will be provided where possible.
+Should a whole school distance learning model arise, the additional support and interventions that have been planned for the child, to support personalised targets, will continue via remote learning.

 How are Exam Access Arrangements applied for?

 GCSE exam boards require assessment for exam access arrangements to begin no earlier than Year 9.
 Throughout Secondary School the student's 'normal way of working' both in class and in exams is recorded to provide evidence for the application.
 In some cases, external Educational Psychologists may be required to complete additional assessments to identify Special Educational Needs.
 The applications are submitted once evidence has been collected to support the Form 8 application.